 Aren’t the nurses and/or doctors supposed to provide support?

-I have worked with AMAZING doctors and nurses, and I have also been HORRIFIED by a few.
+We have worked with AMAZING doctors and nurses, and we have also been HORRIFIED by a few.
 Please understand that hospitals are bound by rules and regulations that ultimately serve THEIR interests (think: massive liability malpractice insurance) – they can not and do not always do what the mother/couple “wants”.

 Consider that hospitals are set up to maximize convenience for the staff, not comfort for the mom.
-I have seen midwives rush through procedures simply because they have another mom ready to push in the next room.
-I have seen some doctors take over with little input from the patient.
-I have heard some nurses say the stupidest, most inappropriate, fear-inducing comments to women in labor in an effort to get the woman to comply with their wishes.
-I have seen couples inadvertently hijack their own birth plan by making unwise choices early in labor.
+We have seen midwives rush through procedures simply because they have another mom ready to push a baby out in the next room.
+We have seen some doctors literally take over with little input from the patient.
+We have heard some nurses say the stupidest, most inappropriate, fear-inducing comments to women in labor in an effort to get the woman to comply with their wishes.
+We have seen couples inadvertently hijack their own birth plan by making unwise choices early in labor.
 (I’ve also worked with really incredible, caring, amazing, respectful doctors, nurses, and midwives!
 The point is… sometimes you just never know who’s going to show up at your birth!
 When you hire a doula, she is the ONE person you can count on to be there for you!)

 We also sometimes help interpret into plain english what medical staff says in medical terminology.